ARTICLES

 Firstly, the type of website you want to build has a big say on the price tag.
 Let’s look at what your web design agency will typically offer:

-• Project management: They’ll guide you through the planning stage, consultations, and provide invaluable advice.
+• Project management: They’ll guide you through the planning stage and consultations and provide invaluable advice.

 • Research: They’ll pinpoint your objectives, target audience, and content strategy.